 InDesign lets you choose whether or not to hyphenate words in your document.
 This option is a paragraph-wide setting.
 If you’re using left-justified text, you can have decent text flow without any hyphenation, since InDesign can break a line between words.

-What You'll Learn in This Hyphenate Text in InDesign Tutorial
+What You'll Learn in This Tutorial on How to Remove Hyphens in InDesign

 - How to turn on hyphenation in InDesign in a paragraph

 - How to turn off hyphenation in InDesign

 - How to adjust the hyphenation settings to further tweak the text